sonnywl/Android-ADB-CpuFreq/README.md

 setp - [0-9]+, [policy] - set policy to a given cpu"

-reset - - sets the core's max and min frequency and back to the ondemand governor
+reset - [policy] - sets the core's max and min frequency and back to the ondemand governor